-The essence of the axiomatic method, i.e., the method of logically developing a science from axioms and definitions, consists according to the familiar conception in the following: One starts with a few basic propositions $\langle Grunds\"atze \rangle$ , of whose truth one is convinced, puts them as axioms at the top, and derives from them by means of logical inference theorems; their truth is then as certain as that of the axioms, precisely because they follow logically from the axioms.
-In this view, attention is focused above all on the epistemic character [Erkenntnischarakter] of the axioms.
+The essence of the axiomatic method, i.e., the method of logically developing a science from axioms and definitions, consists according to the familiar conception in the following: One starts with a few basic propositions, of whose truth one is convinced, puts them as axioms at the top, and derives from them by means of logical inference theorems; their truth is then as certain as that of the axioms, precisely because they follow logically from the axioms.
+In this view, attention is focused above all on the epistemic character of the axioms.
 Indeed, originally one considered as axioms only propositions whose truth was evident a priori.
-And Kant still held the view that the success and the fruitfulness of the axiomatic method in geometry and mechanics essentially rested on the fact $||^{95a}$ that in these sciences one could proceed from a priori knowledge (the axioms of pure intuition and the principles of pure understanding [Verstand]).
+And Kant still held the view that the success and the fruitfulness of the axiomatic method in geometry and mechanics essentially rested on the fact \parallel^{95a} that in these sciences one could proceed from a priori knowledge (the axioms of pure intuition and the principles of pure understanding).

-However, the demand that each axiom expresses an a priori knowable truth was soon abandoned, for, in the manifold occasions that presented themselves for the axiomatic method, especially in the further development of physics, it followed, so to speak, automatically that one chose both empirical statements and also mere hypotheses as axioms of physical theories.
+Of course, the demand that each axiom expresses an a priori knowable truth was soon abandoned.
+For on the manifold occasions that presented themselves for the axiomatic method, especially in the further development of physics, it followed, so to speak, automatically that one chose both empirical statements and also mere hypotheses as axioms of physical theories.
 The axiomatic procedure turned out to be especially fruitful in cases where one succeeded in encompassing the results of multifarious experiences in a statement of general character through positing an axiom.
-A famous example of this is that of the two propositions about the impossibility of a perpetuum mobile of the first and second type ; Clausius put them as axioms at the top of the theory of heat.
+A famous example of this is that of the two propositions about the impossibility of a perpetuum mobile of the first and second type; Clausius put them as axioms at the top of the theory of heat.

-In addition, the belief in the a priori knowledge of the geometrical axioms was increasingly lost among the researchers in the exact sciences, mainly as a consequence of non-Euclidian geometry and under the impression of Helmholtz' arguments.
+In addition, the belief in the a priori knowledge of the geometrical axioms was increasingly lost among the researchers in the exact sciences, mainly as a consequence of non-Euclidian geometry and under the influence of Helmholtz' arguments.
 Thus the empirical viewpoint, according to which geometry is nothing but an empirical science, found more and more supporters.
-However, this departure from a prioricity $\langle vom Apriorismus \rangle$ did not alter essentially the perspective on the axiomatic method.
+However, this abandonment of a prioricity did not alter essentially the perspective on the axiomatic method.

 A more powerful change, however, was brought about by the systematic development of geometry.
-Mathematical abstraction had, starting with elementary geometry, raised itself far above the domain of spatial intuition; it had led to the construction of comprehensive systems $\langle Lehrgebäude \rangle$ , in which ordinary Euclidian geometry could be incorporated and within which its lawlikeness appeared only as one particular among others of equal mathematical rights.
-This opened up a new sort of mathematical speculation by means of which one could consider the geometrical axioms from a higher standpoint.
-It immediately became apparent, however, that this type of consideration had nothing to do with the question of the epistemic character of the axioms, which had formerly been considered, after all, as the only significant feature of the axiomatic method.
+Starting out from elementary geometry, mathematical abstraction had raised itself far above the domain of spatial intuition; it had led to the construction of comprehensive systems, in which ordinary Euclidian geometry could be incorporated and within which its lawlikeness appeared only as a special case among others with equal mathematical justification.
+In this way, a new sort of mathematical speculation opened up, by means of which one could consider the geometrical axioms from a higher standpoint.
+It immediately became apparent, however, that this type of consideration had nothing to do with the question of the epistemic character of the axioms, which of course had formerly been considered as the only significant feature of the axiomatic method.
 Accordingly, the necessity of a clear separation between the mathematical and the epistemological problems of axiomatics ensued.
-The demand for such a separation of the problems had already been stated with full $\|^{95b}$ rigor by Klein in his Erlangen Program.
+The demand for such a separation of the problems had already been stated with full ||956 clarity by Klein in his Erlangen Program.2